Ah, Virginia Beach

 Situated at the south end of the Virginia Beach Boardwalk, this awesome playground was built to be as accessible and inclusive for as many children as possible, able-bodied and disabled alike!

-Relax and splash around at the beach, of course!
+Relax and splash around at the beach!

 The city takes such wonderful care of the beach, and it shows!
 The sand is soft, white, and clean; and the waves are far from rough, but they’re still perfect for riding the waves on a boogie board!